sysrpl/Raylib.4.0.Pascal/examples/table/README.md

 Here is a 3D pool table simulation application.
 The simulation is intended to teach school kids about vectors, linear algebra, and classic physics.
 Compilation requires the Free Pascal Compiler.
 All dependencies are included in this repository.

+## Download Binary

-A binary is included in this folder that shuld work on any x86-64 Debian based Linux distribution.
+A binary is included in this folder that should work on any x86-64 Debian based Linux distribution.
+You can also [download this zip file](https://cache.slimpinball.org/downloads/table) containing a working build.

 ## Screen Shots